mbenolie/fluffy-pancake/README.md

 <div class="highlight highlight-source-shell"><pre>

 <ul>
-<li> Create a notification topic and name it "AuditAlerts" and write down the topic ocid, as you will use it to define the configuration  variable "ALERTS_TOPIC_ID" <br>
+<li> Create a notification topic and name it "AuditAlerts" and write down the topic ocid, as you will use it in your function configuration <br>
   <div class="highlight highlight-source-shell"><pre>
       $ oci ons topic create --name CloudEventsAlerts --compartment-id your_compartment_id
       </pre></div>
 </li>
-<li> Subscribe to the topic with   protocol=Email  <br><br>
+<li> Subscribe to the topic with   protocol=Email  <br>
   <div class="highlight highlight-source-shell"><pre>
-      $ oci ons subscription  create --protocol email --subscription-endpoint michel.benoliel@oracle.com --topic-id your_topic_id --compartment-id your_compartment_id
+      $ oci ons subscription  create --protocol email \
+        --subscription-endpoint michel.benoliel@oracle.com \
+        --topic-id your_topic_id \
+        --compartment-id your_compartment_id
       </pre></div>
   </li>
 </ul>